FAQ

 The concept seems more psychological than most ways of thinking about cultural tasks.
 I guess that makes sense being that you are a psychiatrist.
 But I wonder whether that helps or hinders?

 I suppose it could do either.
 Ultimately the concept of Cultural Maturity concerns the “psyche of culture,” who we are collectively and the particular challenges that today face the collective endeavor.
 But there is also a more personal psychological aspect.
 Cultural Maturity is not just about various ways of looking at the future.
 It is also about how the diverse ways we hold experience effect how we see the future (and also the present and the past).
 CST addresses this in great detail.
-But the simple concept of Cultural Maturity is also in the end less about just what is than how at different times and places we predictably interpret what is.
+But the simple concept of Cultural Maturity is also in the end less about just what is than about how, at different times and places, we predictably interpret what is.

 Could you say more about how the concept of Cultural Maturity provides hope for the future?